CrazyGamesCom/unity-optimizations-package/README.md

 If you are using our CrazySDK, this package will come integrated with it.

-The package can be found in the `Tools > WebGL Optimizer` menu option.

-![Menu option](Docs/menu-option.png?raw=true)

 Minimum required versions:

 - C# 6.0
 - Unity 2019

+Once you have imported the package from GitHub, or our SDK which also contains this tool, it will be accessible in the `Tools > WebGL Optimizer` menu option.

+![Menu option](Docs/menu-option.png?raw=true)

 ## Export optimizations